How will you impact our world? Start here.

 The Rustic Pathways Critical Issues Summit is a unique two-week experience that will bring together 100 change makers from more than 20 countries around the world.
 During the first week, Immersion Week, students will examine one of three global critical issues in local communities.
 And the second week, Action Week, brings all students together for a conference-style event focusing on skills like design-thinking and lean startup methods, and will feature issue experts, workshops, and community building.

-We’ve partnered with GiveBackHack to create real change by sponsoring a design challenge with a $10,000 prize that will allow the winning team to support innovative solutions to the critical issues following the program.
+We’ve partnered with GiveBackHack to create real change by sponsoring a design challenge with an up to $10,000 prize that will allow the winning team to support innovative solutions to the critical issues following the program.

 The Critical Issues